browserup/docs/en/load/ruby-load-test.md

 There are a couple ways to achieve this:

-By default, BrowserUp packages Ruby 3.1 in it's standard-base image.
+By default, BrowserUp packages Ruby 3.1 in it's custom-base image.
-The standard-base comes with the following libraries pre-installed:
+The custom-base comes with the following libraries pre-installed:

 * rspec
 * cucumber